 Scrambled eggs should be soft, creamy and gently scrambled.
 A quality non-stick pan and silicone spatula are really useful.
 It’s important that you use low heat and don’t forget about the chance of carryover cooking.
 Eggs are delicate and cook very quickly.
-Even over low heat eggs can go from liquid to overcooked in seconds.
-You want to take the pan off of the heat before your eggs have finished cooking.
-Give the eggs a few seconds in the hot pan (off the heat) and you’ll find the eggs turn out to be perfectly cooked — not dry, not too wet.
+I like to take the pan off of the heat before the scramble has finished cooking.
+Give the eggs a few seconds in the hot pan (off the heat) and you’ll find the eggs turn out to be perfectly cooked — not dry, and not too wet.

 1/2 tablespoon butter

 4 large eggs